theedward/Bomberman/Game-Architecture.md

 		// This method will call the method play of each player. void playAll();

+		// This method will remove all the given objects from the state. void removeAll(List<Playable> objects);
 	}

 	// This class is responsible to draw everything in the canvas.